Paris Métro Line 12: Construction and opening (1907–1910)

-The boggy undersoil of Paris made it impossible for the engineers to follow their initial concept of deeply excavated, metal-lined tunnels: digging deeper to more stable ground would raise costs.
-The line was finally established immediately underneath the streets using the cut and cover method of the CMP's lines, then the standard in use on the Metropolitan system.
+The boggy undersoil of Paris made it impossible for the engineers to follow their initial concept of deeply excavated, metal-lined tunnels, foiling Berlier's original idea.
+Digging deeper to more stable grounds would raise costs, which were at Berlier's own expense.
+The line was finally established immediately underneath the streets using the cut and cover method of the CMP's lines, the then-standard in use on the Metropolitan system.
 As a consequence, the layout contains several difficult curves especially in the northern part where narrow streets have a winding route.
 The line had 23 stations, all with vaulted roof construction.
 An interchange with lines A and B was established at Saint-Lazare, but there was no connection with the CMP's lines.